halfflat/tinyopt/README.md

 ## Documentation

-All tinyopt and miniopt code lives in the namespace `to`.
+All tinyopt and smolopt code lives in the namespace `to`.
 This namespace is omitted in the descriptions below.

 ### Common classes and helpers